What is Counseling & Psychological Services?

 The type of counseling you receive will be determined by you and your counselor.
 Sometimes a combination of individual and group counseling is the most effective treatment option.

-What kinds of groups are offered at the UCC?
+What kinds of groups are offered at Counseling & Psychological Services?

-The UCC offers a variety of groups each semester.
+A variety of groups are offered each semester.
 A group is formed when people with similar issues want to discuss and work on their common concerns.
 Groups may be short‑term or on‑going and consist of four to twelve people.
 Click here for more information on the groups currently available.